Majority of Supply Chain Leaders Plan to Embrace New Technology to Overcome Persistent Challenges, TrueCommerce Survey Reveals

 The survey also identified other significant challenges impacting supply chain performance, including:

-- Supply Chain Disruptions – Leaders are most concerned about three factors related to supply chain disruptions: price changes (45%), labor shortages (34%) and cyberthreats (31%).
+- Supply Chain Disruptions – Leaders are most concerned about three factors related to supply chain disruptions: price changes (45%), labour shortages (34%) and cyberthreats (31%).

 - Order Management – The survey found 95% of companies face order-management challenges, a key to streamlining operations, boosting sales, and ensuring customer satisfaction.
 Some of the top challenges include inventory discrepancies (47%), returns/reverse logistics (46%) and volume fluctuations (39%).